-Every offer of employment at Chicago Theological Seminary is contingent upon the successful completion of the Seminary's pre-employment screening process, which may include an application form and investigative background check (including a credit check).
+Every offer of employment at CTS is contingent upon the successful completion of the Seminary's preemployment screening process, which may include an application form and investigative background check (including a credit check).
 CTS will determine, in its sole discretion, whether the screening process has been fully completed.
 All pre-employment and other background investigations are conducted in accordance with federal, state and local laws.

-Chicago Theological Seminary relies upon the accuracy of information presented in the preemployment screening, as well as the accuracy of other data presented throughout the hiring process and employment.
+CTS relies on the accuracy of information presented in the pre-employment screening, as well as the accuracy of other data presented throughout the hiring process and employment.
 Any misrepresentations, falsifications, or material omissions in any of this information or data may result in the Seminary's exclusion of the individual from further consideration for employment, or if the person has been hired, disciplinary action.